Peter Marshall (Presbyterian minister): Later career

 In 1937, Marshall became pastor of the New York Avenue Presbyterian Church in Washington, D.C.
-In 1946 he was appointed as US Senate Chaplain, serving from January 4, 1947, until his sudden death of a heart attack just over two years later, at age 46.
+In 1946 he was appointed as U.S. Senate Chaplain, serving from January 4, 1947, until his sudden death of a heart attack just over two years later, at age 46.

 Marshall is buried at Fort Lincoln Cemetery (Section C, Lot 344, Site 1) in Brentwood, Maryland.

-Later years

-Catherine Marshall developed a career as a writer, publishing more than 220 books.
-These included many editions of her late husband's sermons, several of her own inspirational books, and the best-selling novel Christy, inspired by her mother's accounts of her early teaching years in Appalachia.

-In 1959, Catherine Marshall married Leonard LeSourd, executive editor of Guideposts magazine.

-She died on March 18, 1983, at a hospital in Boynton Beach, Florida, after suffering a heart attack.
-She was buried at her request next to her first husband, Peter Marshall.